PrenerLab/BarriersSocioSpatial/researchLog.md

 ### 11 Oct 2016 - Jes
 The correct original data files with the data matched to 2010 Census geography boundaries were added to the master repository.
 The sample count data files were added as well.
 These files are referenced/described above.
 The README.md file was also updated to accurately reflect the licensing agreements for the datasets.

+### 13 Oct 2016 - Jes
+A branch was created off the master BarriersSocioSpatial Repository, titled fileConversion.
+In this fileConversion branch a working folder was added.
+Off of this branch a convert.do file was run.
+This do file runs two loops.
+The first loop takes the BrownLTDB fullcount .csv data and converts this .csv data into stata .dta files, it then renames the new .dta file and saves the new dataset.
+It reiterates each loop for each subsequent dataset, 1970-2010.
+The second loop follows this same process with the BrownLTDB .csv sample files, 1970-2000.
+Two loops were created for maximization of reproducibility.
+After this convert.do file was run successfully the new .dta files, log file, and code archive was committed to the working folder.
+This working folder and the fileConversion branch was published, and a pull request was submitted.